antonioleal/myslackbuilds/0/README.md

         ~/slackware-builds/

-            /myslackbuilds/
+            myslackbuilds/
                 .git
-                /0/                     <- the "0" main scripts live here
+                 0/                     <- the "0" main scripts live here
-                /academic/plus42/       <- your plus42 scripts go here
+                 academic/plus42/       <- your plus42 scripts go here
-                /academic/plus42/0/     <- place whatever you want here (...etc...)
+                 academic/plus42/0/     <- place whatever you want here (...etc...)
-                /desktop/my_great_new_slackbuild  <- in "desktop", for ex.
+                 desktop/my_great_new_slackbuild  <- in "desktop", for ex.

-            /slackbuilds                <- your fork of slackbuilds
+             slackbuilds                <- your fork of slackbuilds
                 .git
-                /academic/3D-ICE/
+                 academic/3D-ICE/
-                /academic/celestia/
+                 academic/celestia/
-                /academic/plus42/
+                 academic/plus42/
-                /desktop/thunar-sendto-clamtk
+                 desktop/thunar-sendto-clamtk
                  (...etc...)

-            /otherbuilds
+             otherbuilds
-                /some_test_or_scripts_from_others/
+                 some_test_or_scripts_from_others/
                  (...etc...)